Frequently Asked Questions

 This is very much a wetsuit friendly lido and very often advised if not used to swimming at these temperatures.
 However, this is entirely at your own discretion.
 We do, however, require that swimming caps be worn, for hygiene purposes.

-Please refer to the current timetable on this website.
+Please refer to the current timetable below.
 The timetable is subject to change with slightly reduced hours during the Winter months.

 Yes, if you are not a hotel guest.
 Please book your swim session online or by calling the hotel directly.